tkikawa/optsim/README.md

 - **detector**: The behavior in the simulation is the same as absorber but is tagged as detected in the output ROOT file.
 ![Material of overlapped region](figures/overlap.png)

+### Particle
+Type of generated primary particles
+- **photon**: Optical photons are produced as primary particles.
+- **charged**: Charged particles are produced as primary particles.
+(Scintillation or Cherenkov needs to be activated for any material to simulate behaviours of generated optical photons.)

 ### Source
-Initial positional distribution of the generated optical photons.
+Initial positional distribution of the generated primary particles (optical photons or charged particles).
 Following source modes are available.
 - **CADvolume**: Source volume is given by a CAD file.
 Photons are uniformly created in the space completely surrounded by surface of the CAD file.
 - **CADsurface**: Starting points are on triangles whose vertices are all in the given CAD-volume.